ShawnHenry/MovingAverage/README.md

 Below are some other technical debts present within current implementation:

  1. This implementation is NOT thread safe.
 Concurrency primitives and utilities like synchronized, lock, etc. can be implemented to overcome it.
- 2. There is potential precison issue as the data type "double" is used to define the contract.
+ 2. There is potential precision issue as the data type "double" is used to define the contract.
 BigDecimal can be used to resolve the issue.

 ## Run and test the application